 - Network performance: If you have a workload that requires high throughput, the Premium or Enterprise tier offers more bandwidth compared to Basic or Standard.
 Also within each tier, larger size caches have more bandwidth because of the underlying VM that hosts the cache.
 For more information, see Azure Cache for Redis performance.

-- Maximum number of client connections: The Premium tier offers the maximum number of clients that can connect to Redis, with a higher number of connections for larger sized caches.
-Clustering does not increase the number of connections available for a clustered cache.
-For more information, see Azure Cache for Redis pricing.
+- Maximum number of client connections: The Premium and Enterprise tiers offer the maximum numbers of clients that can connect to Redis, offering higher numbers of connections for larger sized caches.
+Clustering increases the total amount of network bandwidth available for a clustered cache.

 - Data persistence: The Premium and Enterprise tiers allow you to persist the cache data to an Azure Storage account and a Managed Disk respectively.
 Underlying infrastructure issues might result in potential data loss.
 We recommend using the Redis data persistence feature in these tiers to increase resiliency against data loss.
 Azure Cache for Redis offers both RDB and AOF (preview) options.
 Data persistence can be enabled through Azure portal and CLI.
 For the Premium tier, see How to configure persistence for a Premium Azure Cache for Redis.

 - Network isolation: Azure Private Link and Virtual Network (VNET) deployments provide enhanced security and traffic isolation for your Azure Cache for Redis.
 VNET allows you to further restrict access through network access control policies.
 For more information, see Azure Cache for Redis with Azure Private Link and How to configure Virtual Network support for a Premium Azure Cache for Redis.

 - Redis Modules: Enterprise tiers support RediSearch, RedisBloom and RedisTimeSeries.
 These modules add new data types and functionality to Redis.